Skip to main content

 Complying with the regulations

 Environmental regulations established by Wisconsin Department of Natural Resources or U.S. Environmental Protection Agency all have procedures by which a business has to demonstrate to the agencies that it meets each of the requirements.
-When the DNR or the EPA perform an inspection or request records and find you are not in compliance with any particular requirement, you can be found in violation and can face an enforcement action by one or both agencies.
+When the DNR or the EPA perform an inspection or request records and find you are not in compliance with any requirement, you can be found in violation and can face an enforcement action by one or both agencies.
 The following fact sheets and tools are intended to help you comply with the requirements.

 The SBEAP staff provide a basic level of expertise with environmental regulations.
 We partner with other programs and organizations that have additional expertise in environmental regulation and pollution prevention.
 The links provided below will take you to other web sites with information or contacts that may help you understand environmental regulations or help you find ways to reduce emissions and improve your environmental performance overall.
 In addition, there are resources to help you minimize your liability by conducting audits of environmental requirements.
-Also provided are some listings for funding opportunities.

 Other agencies' regulatory programs and requirements